Trisnox/shortcut-deck/README.md

 - Run external script/program using command line.
 Currently only desktop able to execute script/program

 # to-do
 - Shared script.
-A way for client to receive a script from server, typically python.
+A way for client to receive a script or command line from server, typically python scripts that allows you to integrate android API using kivy built-in module.
 - OBS integration.
 When the server script is run inside OBS, you can integrate with OBS API with this.
 - Sequence of hotkeys.
 Currently, you can only send single sequence of hotkey.
 - Rewrite on kivy.
-For compability, as well executable version for linux and windows, Ios and Android included.
+For compability, as well executable version for linux and windows, iOS and Android included.
 - Animated icon
 - Wiki